Dear Delegates,

+Welcome to Your First MUN.
 Walking into your first Model United Nations (MUN) can feel like stepping onto a stage without a script.
-The formal procedures, the rapid-fire terminology, the nervous delegates around you—it’s enough to make anyone hesitant.
+The formal procedures, the rapid-fire terminology, the nervous delegates around you—it's enough to make anyone hesitant.

-But here’s the truth: every MUNer started exactly where you are today.
+But here's the truth: every MUNer started exactly where you are today.
 Your first experience is all about learning, observing, and building confidence.
-In this guide, one of our volunteers at Find Me University will be sharing their insights as an Executive Board member and multiple award-winning delegate, so you can enter your first MUN prepared, confident, and ready to make an impact.

 What Is Model United Nations (MUN)?

 Model United Nations, widely famous as MUN, is a simulation of various United Nations committees where students (delegates) represent countries, debate global issues, draft resolutions, and negotiate with other delegates.
-Unlike a classroom discussion, MUN challenges you to think critically, speak persuasively, and collaborate diplomatically.

 In a typical MUN, you will: